The Message Editor includes a Dynamic Content zone that you can use to target content to selected Contacts. This ability

-Once the block has been added to your message, you need to create the various Views (or it could just be one) that will control what content is shown to Contacts in your message.
+After the block has been added to your message, you must create one or several Views that control what content is shown to Contacts.

-For example, let's say you want to display part of your message to Contacts differently depending on whether they live in Virginia, Arizona, or New York.
-In this case, you would have chosen the State field for the Dynamic Content block.
-Then, you would create a View for each state, and add the specific content you want to display for each.
+For example, you want to part of your message to display differently depending on whether Contacts live in Virginia, Arizona, or New York.
+Choose the State field for the Dynamic Content block and then create a View for each state and add the content you want to display for each.

 NOTE: You can only create a View that contains Contacts within the Dynamic Block’s parameters (field values, groups, or tags).
 In other words, if your Dynamic Content block uses the Groups parameter, you'll only be able to create Views based on your available Contact groups.

 To create a View:

 - Click the block to display the View menu.
 Click Add New View.

-- In the resulting pop-up, give your View a name.
+- In the pop-up, give your View a name.
 Then, click the link below to select the field value(s), group(s), or tag(s) that will control the content shown to Contacts.

 - If your Dynamic Content block uses fields, enter a field value.
 The new View will only show to Contacts with this value.
 Keep in mind, though, that some Contacts may have synonymous values spelled differently, limiting your View's potential.
 For example, you might want the same View to show to all United States Contacts , but Contacts might have different variations of "United States" in their Country field.
 To safeguard for this, you could add the values “US,” “USA,” “U.S.,” “U.S.A.,” “United States of America,” and “America.”
 The View will then show to any Contact who has one of those values.
 To do so, simply click + add another value and add any synonymous variations you think you need.

 - If your Dynamic Content block uses groups or tags, select one or more groups and tags using the selector grid.
 Remember, a Contact might belong to more than one group or have more than one tag.
 If so, then the Contact will see the view created first.